Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 1986 Left handed availability

-In the appendix on page 71 of the 1986 Fernandes catalog, it states:
+In the appendix on page 71 of the 1986 Fernandes catalog, the left-hand guitar policy and system of ordering remained the same as had been established the year before.
+It stated:

 ① サウスポーギターについて